The Citizen Watch predicts 'one-touch' victory for President Nana Addo

 With less than 30 days to the general elections, the Citizen Watch is predicting a one-touch victory for the ruling New Patriotic Party, (NPP) government.

-The Citizen Watch is very optimistic that the Nana Addo’s government would win hands down with 55.8 percent of the total votes cast base on the positive policy interventions it has introduced for the past three and half years, disclosed by Richard Danso, Convener of the group.
+The Citizen Watch is very optimistic that the Akufo-Addo government would win hands down with 55.8 percent of the total votes cast base on the positive policy interventions it has introduced for the past three and half years, disclosed by Richard Danso, Convener of the group.

-The Nana Addo administration has truly performed in all sectors of the economy, be it education, health, infrastructure, industrialization among others.
+The Akufo-Addo administration has truly performed in all sectors of the economy, be it education, health, infrastructure, industrialization among others.
 This is a mark of a good leader, he said.

-The Citizen Watch has predicted that the National Democratic Congress, (NDC), led by ex-President, His Excellency John Dramani Mahama and Ghana Union Movement would not get less than 41.6 percent and 2.8 percent respectively of the total votes that would be cast on December 7th, 2020.
+The Citizen Watch also predicted that the National Democratic Congress, (NDC), led by ex-President, His Excellency John Dramani Mahama and Ghana Union Movement would not get more than 41.6 percent and 2.8 percent respectively of the total votes that would be cast on December 7th, 2020.

-Ghanaians feel that the ex-President, John Mahama could not be trusted with his promises because he failed to meet their expectations in 2016 which led to the abysmal lost.
-How can Ghanaians vote for someone that they don’t have trust and confidence in his administration, he quizzed.
+Ghanaians feel that the ex-President, John Mahama cannot be trusted with his promises because he failed to meet their expectations in 2016 which led to the abysmal lost.
+How can Ghanaians vote for someone when they don’t have trust and confidence in his administration, he quizzed.

 “What President Nana Addo Dankwa Akufo-Addo has done within the three and half years far exceeds the expectation of many Ghanaians which would give him a resounding victory come December 7th”, he said.